-The Climate Change and Health Task Force seeks to work closely with our state government representatives to identify and lobby for climate-conscious legislation, continue to work closely with allies such as the American Lung Association on important climate change work, and organize educational and skills training sessions on climate change to become more effective advocates.
+The Climate Change and Child Health Committee seeks to work closely with our state government representatives to identify and lobby for climate-conscious legislation, continue to work closely with allies such as the American Lung Association on important climate change work, and organize educational and skills training sessions on climate change to become more effective advocates.

 Why is this important?

 Climate change is a health emergency.
 Increasing temperatures, more extreme storm events, worsening air quality, rising sea levels, and a spread of vector-borne diseases with warming habitats all have a direct impact on health.
 Children, especially those living in communities of color and in poverty, will be among the people most directly hurt by climate change (1).
 Recognizing the severe impact climate change will have on children’s health, the AAP published both a national policy statement and a technical report in 2015 outlining both the health risks and the urgent need for action (2,3).